 The city of Athens is usually on every traveler’s list, mostly because of its historic importance.
 Once people finally get to the Greek Capital, they must see the Parthenon and the rest of the Acropolis area.
 They might venture out a bit to the most important archaeological sites and museums of Athens, and… that’s about it.
 However, if you don’t want your holiday to look like everybody else’s, read on to uncover the secrets of Athens!

 Secrets of Athens: Go to less-visited archaeological sites

 The Tower of the Winds

-The Tower of the Winds is actually thought to be the first meteorological station ever built.
-But it can be an interesting visit even if you aren’t fascinated in this domain, trust me!
+The Tower of the Winds is actually the first meteorological station ever.
+It’s interesting to visit even if you this isn’t your domain, trust me!

 Besides being a beautiful green area of the Greek Capital, Philopappos Hill also has various archaeological sites which many people don’t visit.
 It’s not because they aren’t interesting, but mostly because they don’t know about them.
 Such a secret place of Athens is the prison of Socrates.

 The Pnyx is another important hill, right in the heart of the city of Athens.
 This is where the Athenians gathered for their popular assemblies, starting as early as the year 507 BC.

 Pnyx is one of the most important and early places which played a big role in the birth of democracy.

 The monument was raised by the choregos Lysicrates, one of the wealthy patrons behind the musical performances on the stage for the Theater of Dionysus, on the Acropolis Hill.
 Its purpose is to commemorate when one of his sponsored performances wins the first prize.